 Some Workgroup Participants highlighted that the issue has arisen because of the requirements of the TAR NC specifically protection of Existing Contracts under Article 35 and a requirement that transmission services revenue must mainly be recovered through capacity charges.

 Some Workgroup Participants wished to highlight that substantial quantity of qualifying contracts for GB as a result of the fixed price for long term entry under current arrangements which have long been in place.
-The interpretation and implementation within GB is that fixed prices will no longer be available after 06 April 2017 (Entry into Force of TAR NC).
+The interpretation and implementation within GB is that fixed prices will no longer be available for new Entry capacity contracts after 06 April 2017 (Entry into Force of TAR NC).

 Workgroup expected more commentary to be received as part of the consultation responses.